jacobdhlee/thumbroll/_CONTRIBUTING.md

 ### Make a pull request

-Make a clear pull request from your fork and branch to the upstream master branch, detailing exactly what changes you made and what feature this should add.
+Make a clear pull request from your fork and branch to the upstream develop branch, detailing exactly what changes you made and what feature this should add.
 The clearer your pull request is the faster you can get your changes incorporated into this repo.

+The develop branch will be periodically pushed to the master branch once the develop changes have been tested.
+The master branch will be the official production-quality deployed codebase.

-At least one other person MUST give your changes a code review, and once they are satisfied they will merge your changes into upstream.
+At least one other person will give your changes a code review, and once they are satisfied they will merge your changes into upstream.
 Alternatively, they may have some requested changes.
 You should make more commits to your branch to fix these, then follow this process again from rebasing onwards.